CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Experiments

 \section{Experiments}

-\textbf{Baselines.} To the best of our understanding, there are no open-source baselines that perform our task of generating a 3D-consistent, navigable environment while simultaneously adhering to an external spatial cache.

-We observe that our method is a superset of three existing lines of work, and run baselines from each of these categories:
+\textbf{Baselines.} To the best of our understanding, there are no open-source video generation models that perform our task, which requires navigation control (trajectory conditioning) and adherence to both an initial condition (first image) for scene appearance and an external condition (geospatial video) for spatial grounding.
+We identify three closely related lines of work and run baselines from each:

 \noindent1) I2V + pose control.
-We use Gen3C~\cite{ren2025gen3c}, a state-of-the-art video model with camera control.
+We use Gen3C \citep{ren2025gen3c}, a state-of-the-art video model with camera control.
 It shows driving simulations as one of its applications.

 \noindent2) V2V + pose control.
-We use another variant of Gen3C and TrajectoryCrafter~\cite{Yu_2025_ICCV}.
+We use another variant of Gen3C and TrajectoryCrafter \citep{Yu_2025_ICCV}.
 Both methods take a dynamic input video and re-render it given a different trajectory.
 For our setup, we provide the conditioning frames and re-render with the target camera trajectory.

 \noindent3) V2V + style transfer.
-We use AnyV2V~\cite{ku2024anyv2v}, a method that transforms a video to the style of an image.
-We provide the conditioning frames as the input video, and the first image as the style reference.
+We use AnyV2V \citep{ku2024anyv2v}, a method that transforms a video to the style of an image.
+We provide the geospatial video as input, and the first image as the style reference.

+\textbf{Train-test split.} From the 10 cities in our dataset, we use the first 8 for both training and testing.
+For testing, we hold out entire neighborhoods to ensure samples come from streets unseen during training.
+We reserve the remaining two cities, London and São Paulo, only for testing.
+In short, none of the quantitative and qualitative results shown in the paper are of streets seen during training.
+We did not observe any differences in generated visual quality for held out sets of training cities and for completely withheld cities.
+See videos in the supplement for a visual comparison and \Cref{sec:quantitative} for metrics.

-\textbf{Evaluation data.} From the collected 10 cities, we filtered the data for challenging trajectories with turns and complex camera movement, and randomly selected 10 per city for evaluation across diverse conditions.
-Note that this is a simplified process compared to the one described in \cref{sec:inference}.
-We do not perform autoregressive generation or provide a user-defined trajectory, but simply use preprocessed pairs of trajectories described in \cref{sec:data}.
+For testing, we filter for trajectories that feature at least a 45° rotation to avoid models relying solely on context from the first image.
+Then, from each city, we randomly select 10 trajectories.
+For comparing with baselines, we do not perform autoregressive generation or provide a user-defined trajectory, but use preprocessed pairs of trajectories, as described in \Cref{sec:data}.